 This one may be the more care package-friendly of them all because paper is so easily sent overseas.
 I mean technically just decorating the box counts since you use paper!

-Other ideas include: a hand-written love letter, receipt for an upcoming vacation (you could also send a map or guidebook of your destination), photos or a photo book, a new book to read or a journal.
+Other ideas include: a hand-written love letter, a custom notepad from somewhere like a custom notebook printing firm that you can find online, a receipt for an upcoming vacation (you could also send a map or guidebook of your destination), photos or a photo book, a new book to read or a journal.
 You could also send a mini scrapbook of your first year together or even a Love Book, which is a super cute way to tell your story.

 2 years: Cotton

 Certainly clothes fit the bill here, but what if you took them an extra step?
 How, you ask?
 Well let me tell you: put your face on them!
 Socks, boxer shorts and t-shirts can all be customized in this goofy way, like the custom photo socks you get from My Photo Socks.
 You could also add photos to a blanket, in case your loved one isn’t the gag gift clothing type.
 Another option would be to take a pillowcase and write a love letter on it.

 3 years: Leather